Pokemon-151-Project/Pokemon-151-Project-FE/pokemon-project/README.md

 MVP:
-AllPokemon: DIsplays 151 instances of SinglePokemon
+[X] AllPokemon: DIsplays 151 instances of SinglePokemon

 Header: Possibly.
 Basic info, link to my github

 Footer: Same as Header

+Routing: Use React Router to navigate between display options.

 Styling: Make cards look nice.
 Responsive design, shrinks with screen.
+    -Little card areas for each pokemon
+    -Responsive design: shrinks and grows with screen
+    -Stretch: Make it look like a pokemon card?

 Testing: Test for basic functionality

 Stretch